ayourtch/ch9328kbd/README.md

 The controller has several modes, depending on whether the IO pins are left hanging or pulled to the ground during the boot...

-If you pull IO2 to the ground, this unlocks a pretty cool mode whereby the chip simply "bridges" the 8-byte chunks of data received via the serial port as USB keyboard HID reports.
+If you keep IO2 pin pulled to the ground when the device gets its power, this unlocks a pretty cool mode whereby the chip simply "bridges" the 8-byte chunks of data received via the serial port as USB keyboard HID reports.

 The format must be 8 bytes of keypress event, followed by 8 bytes of key release event, as per https://wiki.osdev.org/USB_Human_Interface_Devices#USB_keyboard